 Where I don’t have direct experience, I’ve chatted with so many other people (as counselling clients, friends, members of groups I’ve been involved in and other acquaintances) that I know who to speak to and, of course, there is the Internet these days.

 I hope, therefore, that my novels come across as “authentic” - it’s a pet hate of mine when an author describes something that simply couldn’t happen - or not in the way described.
 I find it destroys their credibility.
 I do hope I don’t fall into that trap - though I accept that we all make mistakes from time to time.

-My début novel was inspired by a real event and most of the incidents described (or something very similar) have happened - but the story and is a work of fiction as are the main characters.
+My début novel, Summer Dreams, was inspired by a real event and most of the incidents described (or something very similar) have happened - but the story and is a work of fiction as are the main characters.
 If you recognise some of the locations - that wouldn’t be surprising.